 Taldree was officially opened on 10 December, 1974 as a remand centre for junior boys, having admitted its first residents in July 1974.
 The Centre was located in new buildings on part of the site of the former Parramatta Girls' Training School in Fleet Street, Parramatta.
-Parramatta had been the subject of a strong public campaign for more compassionate treatment of children in the child welfare and juvenile detention systems and they creation of Taldree and Kamballa (an institution for girls located on the same site) were a direct response to that by the government.
+Parramatta had been the subject of a strong public campaign for more compassionate treatment of children in the child welfare and juvenile detention systems and the creation of Taldree and Kamballa (an institution for girls located on the same site) were a direct response to that by the government.

-Taldree was residential accommodation for up to 60 boys at one time.
+Taldree provided residential accommodation for up to 60 boys at one time.
 A school building was added, to provide basic skills education, because many of the boys were educationally disadvantaged.
 The average length of stay at Taldree was two weeks.
 The school accommodation was shared with the girls from Kamballa but neither classes nor playgrounds were mixed.
 The two homes also shared administrative staff.
 The complex was sometimes referred to as the Kamballa and Taldree Children's Shelter.

 When Taldree closed in May 1980, girls from the Kamballa side were moved into the buildings.
 From 1983 they were used by the Department of Youth and Community Services as administrative buildings.
 This use continued until 2009, under the Department of Community Services.

 Sources used to compile this entry: Child detention centres to close, Sydney Morning Herald, 5 July 1974, 1 pp; Djuric, Bonney, Abandon All Hope: a history of Parramatta Industrial School, Chargan, Georges Terrace, 2008, 238 pp; 'Girls Training School Precinct, 1 Fleet St, Parramatta, NSW, Australia [Register of the National Estate]', in Australian Heritage Database, Department of the Environment, Australian Government Department of the Environment, http://www.environment.gov.au/cgi-bin/ahdb/search.pl?mode=place_detail;place_id=3028; 'Kamballa', in State Records Authority of New South Wales website, State of New South Wales through the State Records Authority of NSW 2016, https://www.records.nsw.gov.au/agency/460; 'Minda', in State Records Authority of New South Wales website, State of New South Wales through the State Records Authority of NSW 2016, https://www.records.nsw.gov.au/agency/575; Parramatta Female Factory Precinct, 2006-, http://www.parragirls.org.au/; Thinee, Kristy and Bradford, Tracy, Connecting Kin: Guide to Records, A guide to help people separated from their families search for their records [completed in 1998], New South Wales Department of Community Services, Sydney, New South Wales, 1998, https://clan.org.au/wp-content/uploads/2020/10/connectkin_guide.pdf.

 Prepared by: Naomi Parry